Samos in Summary

 To Samos from Milos by plane via Athens.
 Samos is not your typical Greek island.
 It’s covered in pine forest, which is really green, even at the end of the dry season.
 The vegetation is interspersed with amphitheatre like vineyards.
 Since ancient times, when Samos was an especially rich and powerful city-state, it has been particularly known for its vineyards and wine production – mainly a sweet Muscat.
 The roofs are red tiles and the houses are multihued.

 According to Strabo, the name Samos is from the Phoenician meaning "rise by the shore".
 And it definitely does, soaring out of the sea and rising to two large peaks, Ampelos and Kerkis.
 Ampelos is the larger of the two and occupies the centre of the island, but Kerkis, is the tallest.
-The mountains are a continuation of the Mycale range on the Anatolian mainland, which Anatolia beckon across the water.
-They’re so close I feel I can reach out and touch Turkey; there’s actually a mile of water - the Mycale Strait – that separates the two countries here.
+The mountains are a continuation of the Mycale range on the Anatolian mainland, which beckons across the water.
+They’re so close I feel I can reach out and touch Turkey; there’s actually a mile of sea - the Mycale Strait - that separates the two countries here.
 It's not considered to be a significant distance by Vodafone either; they are trying to charge me Turkish rates.

 My Hotel in Samos